EKarton/UofT-Remote-CDF-Printer/README.md

-## A shell script used to print documents at UofT!
+## A shell script used to print things from your own computer at UofT!
-This shell script aims to improve work productivity and take advantage of UofT's CS PoST printing benefits by printing documents with ease.
+This shell script allows students to remotely print documents from your local machine to the CDF printers.

 ### Disclaimer:
 I have no responsibility over any damages or loss that may occur during the execution of or usage of my shell script.